LBroKerR/Console-operation-system-demo/README.md

 }

 IF YOU USE:{
-  Create external function in Menufunction.h, and .cpp Build up the menu system in Serial_Task.cpp init function. //Use it as I did.
+  Create external functions and include it to sourse file, where the menu initialized.(for example: Menufunction.h, and .cpp) Build up the menu system in Serial_Task.cpp init function. //Use it as I did.
 Use my code as an example!
-  Recommended to Install PuTTY!
+  Recommended to Install PuTTY for serial communication. if esp32 or other device will run the code!
 }